 Several significant milestones have marked the progress of the apostille system:

-The Hague Conference officially adopts the Apostille Convention on October 5, 1961.
-This treaty comes into effect in 1965 after a sufficient number of countries ratify it.
+The Hague Conference officially adopted the Apostille Convention on October 5, 1961.
+This treaty came into effect in 1965 after a sufficient number of countries ratified it. - 1965: Implementation Begins

 The introduction of digital tools and databases improves the efficiency and security of issuing and verifying apostilles.
-Countries begin to implement electronic solutions to streamline processes further.
+Countries have begun to implement electronic solutions to streamline processes further. - 2000s-Present: Global Acceptance

 Over 120 countries have now joined the Hague Apostille Convention, making apostilles a widely accepted method for document authentication.
 Technological advancements continue to enhance the system, including electronic apostilles (e-Apostilles) and online verification systems.